WEC-Sim/WEC-Sim/docs/user/code_structure.rst

 The Body Elements library shown below contains three body types in three blocks: the ``Hydrodynamic Body`` block, the ``Flex Body`` block, and the ``Drag Body`` block.
+The flex body block is used to represent hydrodynamic

+The Body Elements library shown below contains three body types in two blocks: the ``Rigid Body`` block and the ``Flex Body`` block.
+The rigid body block is used to represent hydrodynamic and drag bodies, each subset being a `Variant Sub-system <https://www.mathworks.com/help/simulink/slref/variant-subsystems.html>`_ of a Rigid Body.
+Before simulation, one variant is activated by a flag in the body object (body.nonHydro=0,1,2).
 The flex body block is used to represent hydrodynamic bodies that contain additional flexible degrees of freedom ('generalized body modes').
 The flex body is determined automatically by the degrees of freedom contained in the BEM input data.
 At least one instance of a body